KANAjetzt/blog/posts/flashIT-MFGJ-24-post-mortem/index.md

 - **Scoring System:** Points awarded based on the number of throws, time taken, and any additional objectives.
   - Made it in.
 But I’m not sure if it was worth it.
 I spend two days adding it into the game.
 - **Levels:** A progression system with gradually increasing difficulty.
   - I added a simple system to lock and unlock levels, but it wasn’t used in the jam because I didn’t want to block anyone from trying all levels.
-In a more developed version I can see blocking of chunks of levels based on a global score.
+In a more developed version I might block of chunks of levels based on a global score.

 ## Building the Game